Core Distinction

 The problem is not that it exists.
 The problem is that most people think it is who they actually are.
 They make "free choices" that are entirely conditioned.
 They pursue goals that were never truly chosen.
 They optimize a life they did not design.

 If we skip straight to the positive and say there is a version of yourself underneath that has been waiting, that sounds inspirational.
 But the real problem is the lack of awareness.
-You cannot release what you cannot see.
+You can't release what you can't see.

 What authentic identity feels like